-The ability to change travel plans remains vital to today’s travelers, with 90% of our customers booking flexible rates for this year’s summer months.
-Offering a mix of rate plans and taking advantage of our flexibility features can help you meet this traveler need while reducing the risk of cancellations.
+The ability to change travel plans remains vital to today’s travellers, with 90% of our customers booking flexible rates for this year’s summer months.
+Offering a mix of rate plans and taking advantage of our flexibility features can help you meet this traveller need while reducing the risk of cancellations.

 Using rate plans to your advantage

 We know that winning occupancy during this key season is crucial.
 In a bid to secure revenue, it can be tempting to opt for a strict cancellation policy.
 However, this could create a false economy as we see customers are significantly more likely to book a property with fully flexible rates.

 Reassuringly, in May we disclosed that we’re observing a lower rate of cancellations compared to the end of 2020.
 So while travellers are proactively seeking out flexible rates, that doesn’t necessarily translate to an increase in cancellations.
 We see that travellers are willing to pay more for the peace of mind flexibility provides, which can make flexible rates the more lucrative option in the long run.

 That said, when combined with flexible rates, offering non-refundable rates plays an important role in ensuring you attract a variety of customers.
 Helping to secure more guaranteed bookings, non-refundable rates are especially attractive to travellers on a budget.
 This is important when you consider that 62% of travellers say they will be more price-conscious when it comes to searching and planning a trip following Coronavirus.

 An easier way to modify dates

 To further reduce the likelihood of cancellations, we’ve recently rolled out flexible date changes, enabling you to either change dates or request date changes depending on the reservation.
 The feature comes at a critical time given the current volatility of travel.
 For example, if a guest is unable to travel to your destination due to Coronavirus restrictions, you can now easily initiate a date modification yourself – which can help discourage cancellations.